huyennguyen2602/udacity_ds_disaster_response_pipeline/README.md

 ### Description

-This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The initial dataset contains pre-labelled tweet and messages from real-life disaster.
-The aim of the project is to build a Natural Language Processing tool that categorize messages.
+This Project is one part of the Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+The beginning dataset contains pre-labeled tweet and messages from the real-life fiasco.
+The point of the extension is to construct a Characteristics Dialect Preparing apparatus that categorize messages.

-The Project is divided in the following Sections:
+The Project is split up into the following Sections:

 1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure
 2. Machine Learning Pipeline to train a model able to classify text message in categories